-Under small data volume and low concurrency scenarios,splitefficiency is usually not an issue.
-But if a page needs to handle a very long string, or a page has a large number of repeatedsplitOperation, even in loops, for each elementsplitThese operations may accumulate and affect server performance, leading to slower page loading.
+Under small data volumes and low concurrency scenarios,splitefficiency is usually not an issue.
+But if a page needs to handle a very long string, or there are a lot of repeatedsplitPerform an operation, even looping through each elementsplitThen, the cumulative effect of these operations may impact server performance, causing page loading to slow down.

 1. Data preprocessing and backend optimization

-• Pre-position the slicing logic:If your content field (such as article keywords, tags, etc.) is stored in the database as a comma-separated string and needs to be displayed as a list on the frontend, then in the Go language processing layer (Controller or Service layer), these strings should be split into Go'sslice(equivalent to array), then pass it directly to the template.slicePass the object to the template.
+• Move the slicing logic forward:If your content field (such as article keywords, tags, etc.) is stored in the database in the form of a comma-separated string and needs to be displayed as a list on the front end, then in the Go language processing layer (Controller or Service layer), these strings will be split into Go'sslice(equivalent to an array), then pass it directly to the template.sliceObject passed to the template.

-• Example:Assuming there is a field in the database.Tagsstored as."SEO,营销,内容管理"In the Go backend, you can handle it like this:
+• Example:Suppose there is a field in the database.Tagsstored as."SEO,营销,内容管理"In the Go backend, you can handle it like this:

 // 假设 archive.Tags 是从数据库读取的字符串